 And the prime minister, Boris Johnson, has said people should “exercise judgement” when it comes to face coverings.

-Ultimately this means businesses can set their own rules on everything from desk space and one-way systems to mask wearing and working from home policies.
+Ultimately this means businesses can set their own rules on everything.
+This will include rules from desk space and one-way systems to mask wearing and working from home policies.

 “That change has been made possible by the success of the vaccine rollout.